rasql/pygame-tutorial/docs/2_draw/draw.rst

         drawing = False

-In the drawing code, we first fill the background color, then iterate through the rectagle list to draw the objects (red, thickness=3), and finally we draw the current rectangle which is in the process of being drawn (blue, thickness=1)::
+In the drawing code, we first fill the background color, then iterate through the rectangle list to draw the objects (red, thickness=3), and finally we draw the current rectangle which is in the process of being drawn (blue, thickness=1)::

     screen.fill(GRAY)